-The PowerFlow Control Tower page (III) provides a graphical view of the various tasks, workers, and applications that are running on you PowerFlow system.
+The PowerFlow Control Tower page ( ) provides a graphical view of the various tasks, workers, and applications that are running on your PowerFlow system.
 This page was called the Dashboard page in previous versions of PowerFlow.
 For more information, see Using the PowerFlow Control Tower Page.

-The SyncPacks page (a) lets you import, install, and view SyncPacks, which are also called "SyncPacks".
-For more information, see Managing Synchronization PowerPacks.
+The SyncPacks page (a) lets you import, install, and view SyncPacks, which contain applications, steps, and configuration objects that you can use in PowerFlow.
+For more information, see Managing SyncPacks.